duartegroup/metallicious/README.md

 # Metallicious

 Metallicious (a playful combination of "metal" and "delicious") is an automated tool for creating force fields for metal-containing systems with a covalent model of the metal.
-By utilizing a library of templates, Metallicious identifies the template that matches the metal site in the structure.
+By utilizing a library of templates, metallicious identifies the template that matches the metal site in the structure.
 It copies the bonded parameters from the template and performs charge redistribution to account for charge transfer.
-In cases where no suitable template is found, Metallicious automatically performs parameterization.
+In cases where no suitable template is found, metallicious automatically performs parameterization.

 <img src="images/summary.png" height="150"/>

 Metallicious works with minimal user input, relying heavily on educated guesses, which may not always yield the expected results.
 Therefore, it is recommended to use the tool with caution.